| Getting your Trinity Audio player ready... |

 There is no doubt that impressive test scores can only help in the application process at a top-ranked business school such as Wharton.
 However, the truth is that MBA programs don’t admit applicants based on any one factor in isolation.
 Rather, they evaluate applicants holistically.
 Furthermore, business schools generally seek to create a dynamic environment for their students, one that reflects the real world.
 So, while common trends certainly exist across most MBA programs (backgrounds in finance, for example), business schools still value students with diverse backgrounds, perspectives, and experiences.
 Thus, there are numerous factors that business school admissions committees weigh when deciding who makes the cut.

-For instance, as we saw when we looked at the Wharton MBA class profile, the average GPA and professional experience of Wharton’s class of 2022 were no less impressive than the average GMAT score.
-And you can bet that those applicants came with stellar recommendations and won admissions officers over with polished application essays, too.
+For instance, as we saw when we looked at the Wharton MBA class profile, the average GPA and professional experience of Wharton’s class of 2027 were no less impressive than the average GMAT score.
+And you can bet that those applicants came with stellar recommendations.
+They won admissions officers over with polished application essays, too.
 The fact is, meeting the average GMAT score isn’t a guarantee of admittance to any MBA program, much less a top program.

 Luckily, it’s also true that a lower-than-average GMAT score doesn’t necessarily spell doom.
-We already saw that there was a 250-point swing in the GMAT scores of students accepted to Wharton’s MBA program.
-So, clearly some students were exceptional enough in other areas of their applications to earn a seat despite GMAT scores that fell well below the average of admitted applicants.
-Perhaps they had impressive careers and certifications such as CPA/CA/CFA.
-Perhaps they came from an underrepresented background or industry and had advanced degrees or perfect GPAs.
+At any program, including Wharton, there is a pretty big range in the GMAT scores of any year group.
+Clearly, some students are exceptional enough in other areas of their applications to earn a seat despite GMAT scores that fall well below the average of admitted applicants.
+Perhaps they have impressive careers and certifications such as CPA/CA/CFA.
+Perhaps they come from an underrepresented background or industry and have advanced degrees or perfect GPAs.

 KEY FACT: